 Our brains are wired to process visual and experiential input very differently from text, audio, and sound.
 Functional Magnetic Resonance Imaging (fMRI) scans can now confirm a dual coding system through which visuals and text/auditory input are processed in separate channels, presenting the potential for simultaneous augmentation of learning.

 This may seem self-evident to many content creators, educators, marketers and knowledge-driven organizations.
-And perhaps an example has never been more self-evident that the resounding success of The Khan Academy, an education organization with a library of over 3,000 videos to help people learn what they want, when they want and at their own pace
+And perhaps an example has never been more self-evident than the resounding success of The Khan Academy, an education organization with a library of over 3,000 videos to help people learn what they want, when they want and at their own pace.

 Then there is the overwhelming popularity of the TED Talks Series of educators, business leaders, and innovators sharing their insights, research and stories – humanizing some of the most complex material into an engaging and very sharable medium.